 As discussed in Appendix 1, the Commission considers that the significant influence of the Government of China (GOC) has distorted prices in the iron and steel industry and alloy round bar market in China.
-The Commission also considers that various plans, policies and taxation regimes have also distorted the prices of production inputs including (but not limited to) raw materials used to make alloy round bar in China and render those costs unsuitable for cost to make and sell (CTMS) calculations.
+The Commission also considers that various plans, policies and taxation regimes have also distorted the prices of production inputs including (but not limited to) raw materials used to make alloy round bar in China and render those costs unsuitable for CTMS calculations.